 - A. Chapter Officers.
 Each chapter of the Association selects a Chapter Liaison.
 The creation of other offices and positions is at the discretion of the local chapter. - B. Responsibilities of Chapter Officers.
 All duties and responsibilities for each of the chapter officers are determined by members of the local chapter.
 However, the House of Delegates, in order to maintain communication and facilitate activities of the Association, requires certain minimal functions to be accomplished by the local officers.
-The functions of the chapter officers are as follows: - 1. provide ongoing feedback to the Regional Director and national officers on the concerns of chapter members relative to policy, programs and activities of the Association; - 2. serve as the focal point for communicating local chapter activities to the national office and Regional Director: - 3. coordinate programs and activities at the chapter level; - 4. coordinate the annual membership drive; - 5. facilitate activity within the chapter and communicate through periodic chapter meetings to discuss and review issues of concern to medical students; and - 6. be members of the Association in good standing at the time of or within 30 days of their election and during their term of office. - C. Responsibilities of the Chapter Liaison.
-The primary functions of the Chapter Liaison are as follows: - 1. serve as primary contact for the national office in the receipt and distribution of pertinent information and materials relating to the organization and issues of concern to medical students: - coordinate local chapter activities and work with other local chapter officers to accomplish responsibilities delineated above; - 3. attend the Chapter Officers Conference and the National Convention. - D. Chapter Officer Selection.
+The functions of the chapter officers are as follows: - 1. provide ongoing feedback to the Regional Director and national officers on the concerns of chapter members relative to policy, programs and activities of the Association; - serve as the focal point for communicating local chapter activities to the national office and Regional Director: - 3. coordinate programs and activities at the chapter level; - 4. coordinate the annual membership drive; - 5. facilitate activity within the chapter and communicate through periodic chapter meetings to discuss and review issues of concern to medical students; and - 6. be members of the Association in good standing at the time of or within 30 days of their election and during their term of office. - C. Responsibilities of the Chapter Liaison.
+The primary functions of the Chapter Liaison are as follows: - 1. serve as primary contact for the national office in the receipt and distribution of pertinent information and materials relating to the organization and issues of concern to medical students: - 2. coordinate local chapter activities and work with other local chapter officers to accomplish responsibilities delineated above; - 3. attend the annual chapter officer training or fail to remain in good standing within the National Organization;

+- 4 attend the National Convention; - D. Chapter Officer Selection.
 The House of Delegates encourages the election of all chapter officers in an open meeting of local members.
 The national office should be notified by the outgoing chapter liaison immediately upon the election of new chapter officers.
 All chapter officers must be members of national AMSA.